bcgov/data-publication/pages/dps_bcdc_w_2.md

     + All users with an IDIR can log into the Catalogue but as an editor you will see **Add Dataset** in place of the **Log In** button.
 1. Click the [**Add Dataset**] button.
 1. Complete the record details to describe what you are publishing and then you will be able to add different resource types after.
-    + This is a change from the previous Catalogue where you had to specify the Resource Type at the begining.
+    + This is a change from the previous Catalogue where you had to specify the Resource Type at the beginning.
     + Follow the workflow link below for details on the specific fields for each dataset type.

         |Metadata Pages| |